 Making Tax Digital – another delay [updated]

 HMRC have announced how they’re intending to move to digital tax reporting under their Making Tax Digital project (MTD).

 In some ways the announcements are not that surprising.
 They’ve been talking about MTD for years.
 I’ve banged on about it many times.

 Reporting VAT via MTD is already compulsory for any VAT-registered business.

-From 1st April 2022 – all VAT registered businesses will be expected to use special MTD-compatible software to file VAT returns.
+From 1st April 2022 – all VAT-registered businesses have to use special MTD-compatible software to file VAT returns.

-From 6th April 2024 [updated in Sept 2021 – it had been due from 2023] – sole traders (and landlords) with a turnover greater than £10,000 will have to use MTD-compatible software to report income and business-related expenses every three months.
+From 6th April 2026 [updated 19 December 2022 – was originally 2024] – sole traders (and landlords) with an annual turnover greater than £50,000 will have to use MTD-compatible software to report income and business-related expenses every three months.

 The government has been consulting on introducing MTD for corporation tax for limited companies.
 It won’t be before April 2026 “at the earliest”.